OmarKhatib96/WiremindTest/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This project was carried out for the admission process of Wiremind's junior data scientist position.
-The goal is to predict the unconstraint demand based on features among which come the price and the remaining days until departures
+The goal is to predict the unconstraint demand based on features among which come the price and the remaining days until departures.

+-The project can be run by running run.py file or with the Docker procedure (checkout the installation procedure)

 -Many models have been experimented (random Forest, SGBBOOST, 1DCONV) but I eventually chose the dense neural network because it converges well with the data provided